-He is also Corporate Affairs Director, Europe for Kizito Group of Companies where he oversees all public engagements for the company there.
-He has traveled widely in Africa, Asia and Europe.
-A mentor, he has spoken at large public fora intended to spring young people into their various destinies.
+And also Corporate Affairs Director, Europe for Kizito Group of Companies where he oversees all public engagements for the company there.
+He has traveled widely in Africa, Asia, and Europe.
+A mentor, he has spoken at large public forums intended to spring young people into their various destinies.

-His private company operates a chain of 28 businesses and 588 co – brands in Africa and Europe with plans to grow a Fortune 500 company in 10 years.
+His private company operates a chain of 28 businesses and 588 co-brands in Africa and Europe with plans to grow into a Fortune 500 company in 10 years.
 He strongly believes that science is the work of knowledge but art is the work of wisdom.

 Check out his website for more.